Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 - WordPress: Track time spent on WordPress management to increase workflow efficiency.

-- Zapier: Use Zapier to connect to over 2000 other apps, such as Basecamp, Hubstaff and Toggl, and automate workflows across these.
+- Zapier: Use Zapier to connect to over 2000 other apps, such as Basecamp and Hubstaff, and automate workflows with ease.

 Click here to view the complete list of supported integrations.